♫ Listening to: Sleeping In by Phil Good ♫

-- If you don’t have access to spectrum sustainable organic palm shortening (or any vegan shortening), you can replace it with additional vegan butter or margarine.
+- Shortening: If you don’t have access to vegan shortening, you can replace it with additional vegan butter or margarine.
 My favorite is the organic whipped Earth Balance, but if you avoid soy, you can buy the soy-free Earth Balance.
 If you do this, your frosting will be less stable at room temperature, so you should keep it in the fridge instead of on the counter, if your house is warm.

-- If you don’t have cornstarch or tapioca flour, you can omit that ingredient.
+- Cornstarch: If you don’t have cornstarch or tapioca flour, you can omit that ingredient.

 If you like this cake, you might also like my grasshopper cake.

 I wrote this recipe in 2018 and updated it in 2022.
 Here’s are the old pictures from before the update.